 Having lived in a mild climate with 4 seasons changing throughout most of my life and observing nature closely, the fact that the leaves started falling down not days or weeks, but months too early caught my attention and inspired the series of artworks called Early Autumn which theme is loosely tied to climate change.
 In the artworks you may notice the blue color, which to me personally resembles warm days with the clear, cloudless sky, with the autumn tones of brown and beige, mixing together and overlapping one another.

-A natural continuation of a spring VESNA collection, the BLUE VELVET series features artworks on paper that are way darker and bolder.
-They are uncontrollable bursts of energy, bold strokes of paint, creating a velvet-like appearance that has an ability to soothe both the soul and the eye.
+A natural continuation of a spring VESNA collection, the BLUE VELVET series features artworks on paper in darker tones.
+These bold strokes of paint are creating a velvet-like appearance with an ability to soothe both the soul and the eye.
 BLUE VELVET series is all about soothing, finding acceptance and processing in the midst of a worldwide pandemic, and coming out of it stronger, more determined but calmer at the same time.
 Because life is changing in the most uncontrollable of ways and sometimes all we can do is to accept the chaos and transform it into our own personal idea of peace of mind.

-A small collection of paintings created behind the locked doors during pandemic and self-quarantine, when life as we knew it disappeared in front of our eyes and was replaced by stress, fear, and anxiety.
-Learning to cope with the whole situation, in real life, and on canvas, pieces from QRNTN. collection are full of raw emotions that emerged and found their way out.
+A small collection of paintings created behind the locked doors during pandemic and self-quarantine, when life as we knew it disappeared in front of our eyes and was replaced by the unknown and anxiety.
+Learning to cope with the whole situation, in real life, and on canvas, pieces from QRNTN. collection are full of emotions that emerged and found their way out.